-Variable declarations without an initializer are uninitialized (except for header stacks, which have their nextIndex counter initialized to 0, as discussed in 8.16).
+Variable declarations without an initializer are uninitialized (except for headers and other header-related types, which are initialized to invalid in the same way as described for direction out parameters in Section 6.7).
 The language places few restrictions on the types of the variables: most P4 types that can be written explicitly can be used (e.g., base types, struct, header, header stack, tuple).
 However, it is impossible to declare variables with types that are only synthesized by the compiler (e.g., set).
 In addition, variables of type parser, control, package, or extern types must be declared using instantiations (see Section 10.3).